fnoya/CS445-Colorization-Project/Project EDITED.md

 ## Model Training, Transfer and Validation

+For implementing these models we work in Python and Jupyter Notebooks making extensive use of PyTorch and NumPy libraries.
 All the training was done on a machine equipped with an NVIDIA K80 GPU, 4 vCPUs and 61 MB of RAM (_AWS EC2 p2.xlarge_ instance).
 The transfer learning, validation and metrics calculation were done in an Intel i5 CPU with 8 MB of RAM.
 For validation we used 2000 images from the __COCO__ dataset that were not used for training, and a set of 70 photographs that were taken by the authors.
 To assess the different networks architectures we selected a set of metrics for regression models:

 * Correlation coeficient _R_ squared